pglen/pyguicom/README.md

 ## Common routines (and classes) for python Gtk (pygobject) development.

- Just a  sampler of what is in there:
+ Just a sampler of what is in there (pasted from code):

 class CairoHelper():
 class   TextTable(Gtk.Table):